Guardfolio vs Morningstar: which is better for portfolio monitoring?

 See all six metrics on your own portfolio

-Connect your accounts and Guardfolio surfaces concentration, hidden ETF overlap, allocation drift, drawdown, volatility, and sector exposure — live, across every brokerage.
+Connect your accounts and Guardfolio surfaces concentration, hidden ETF overlap, allocation drift, drawdown, volatility, and sector exposure across supported brokerages.
 The first 7 days are free.

-Start Free Trial → 7-day free trial · Cancel anytime · Read-only broker access
+Run Free Risk Snapshot → 7-day free trial · Cancel anytime · Read-only broker access

 Feature comparison

-Sector exposure analysis✓ Live monitoring with caps✓ Research-grade snapshot
+Sector exposure analysis ✓ Automated checks with caps ✓ Research-grade snapshot

 Pricing verdict